OpenMDAO/CADRE/README.md

 This is the implementation for OpenMDAO 2.x.
 It is currently a work in progress.

-Instructions for the latest dev version:
+Instructions for the latest development version:

   `git clone git@github.com:OpenMDAO/CADRE`